firebolt-db/firebolt-db.github.io/docs/getting-started.md

 3. Run an `INSERT INTO` command from the external table to the fact or dimension table.

 ### Create an external table
 An *external table* is a special, virtual table that serves as a connector to your data source.
 After the external table is created, you ingest data by running an `INSERT INTO` command from that external table into a *fact table* or *dimension table*.
 The `INSERT INTO` command must run on a general purpose engine.
 After the data is available in fact and dimension tables, you can run analytics queries over those tables using any engine.
 Although it's possible, we don't recommend running analytics queries on external tables.
-For more information, see [CREATE EXTERNAL TABLE](/sql-reference/commands/create-external-table.md).
+For more information, see [CREATE EXTERNAL TABLE](/sql-reference/commands/create-external-table.md) and [Using AWS roles to access S3](/loading-data/configuring-aws-role-to-access-amazon-s3.md).

 **To create an external table**
 1. Choose the plus symbol (**+**) next to **Script 1** to create a new script tab, **Script 2**, in the SQL workspace.